Beckhoff-USA-Community/XTS_Base/Documentation/docs/CodeReference/Zone.md

 # Zone Object

 > The Zone object provides a method for grabbing all Movers within a specified geographic area on the track.
 A Zone is defined by a Start Position and an End Position, and returns every mover between these points.
 Zones are especially useful for programming recovery scenarios.
+When using track management, zones make use of TrackId and only return movers that are both within the zones defined geographic area and have a matching TrackId.

 ---
 <br>